 Practical tips for enjoying the lights

-Especially at the inauguration the place is packed (last year there were some 30,000 people in Larios Street), but also on Friday and Saturday evenings the streets, cafés and bars are full and it can be very overwhelming.
+Especially at the inauguration the place is packed (last year there were some 30,000 people in Larios Street).
+But also on Friday and Saturday evenings the streets, cafés and bars are full and it can be very overwhelming.

-And if you simply want to enjoy the many beautiful lights without further ado, I recommend a stroll through the nocturnal streets from 10 pm when the shops are closed.
+And if you simply want to enjoy the many beautiful lights without further ado, we recommend a stroll through the nocturnal streets from 10 pm when the shops are closed.
 Enjoy a delicious dinner or Tapas in one of the many bars in the centre!

 How to get to the centre?